Dr. Varun Kumar, Ph.D.

 Dr. Kumar is studying mushroom production techniques pioneered by Aloha Medicinals, a leader in the field of medicinal mushrooms.The area in India where Dr. Kumar lives is heavily dependent on agriculture, and he is looking to teach mushroom growing to the small farmers who dominate in the region.
 Using existing agricultural waste like straw and paper, mushroom farming can yield large quantities of high-protein food for humans and livestock, as well as fertilizer for other crops.

-Aloha Medicinals Post-Doctoral Programaloha medicinals post-doctoral program
+Aloha Medicinals Post-Doctoral Program

 Aloha Medicinals awards 24 scholarships per year for post-doctoral research, and has brought scientists from Africa, Europe and Asia to Carson City to study advanced spawn-making and mushroom growing techniques.
 Dr. John Holliday, Chief Scientific Officer of Aloha Medicinals, said the program benefits both the students and the company via the exchange of ideas that takes place.